-Town staff is supportive of Harrington Bank and has found them very responsive to Town concerns.
-However, there is some risk, that more staff time will be required to ensure due diligence and that the Town runs the risk of incurring unanticipated costs for things that are not currently foreseeable.
-For example, the bank, in submitting its proposal, offered an arrangement to "sweep" town funds using investment vehicles that are not allowed under the NC General Statutes.
+Staff understands the Board's priority in growing local businesses.
+However, there is some risk, with a bank having no prior local government experience in that more staff time will be required to ensure due diligence, as well as incurring unanticipated costs for things that are not currently foreseeable.
+For example, Harrington bank, in submitting its proposal, offered an arrangement to "sweep" town funds using investment vehicles that are not allowed under the NC General Statutes.
 Town staff discussed this with Harrington Bank and they have now offered an alternative that is allowable.
 Town staff also discussed with bank representatives how they may use the LGC as a resource when drafting contracts or performing regulated responsibilities around local government banking to ensure that no major missteps are made.